Toucaan/toucaan.docs/docs/core-concepts/space.md

 ### How is this different from Responsive Design?

 From the plot above, one can see that responsive design is just **one point of solution** in the overall intrinsic design space (marked with red-lines above).
 One way to visualize the difference between responsive design and intrinsic design is to consider the differences between mobile web and native apps.
-A well-designed mobile app belongs to a mobile intrinsically.
+A native app often feels more natural to use on mobile because its layout and design elements belong to a mobile intrinsically.

 From a technical standpoint, the main difference between intrinsic and responsive approaches is that the intrinsic implementation does not consider mobile web and desktop web on the same axis of design.